Muhammad0320/audiophile--f/client/README.md

 ## Description

-**A fully functional, responsive fullstack website for an e-commerce platform.
+**A fully functional, responsive fullstack website for an e-commerce platform with a beautiful UI.
 This website allows users to browse and purchase products, add and manage reviews, manage their shopping carts and persisting the update in the database, handling real payment with stripe , complete orders, and lot more.**

 ## Features